apatsufas/homebridge-tapo-p100/README.md

 - P100 : Turn On, Turn Off, Current State.
 - P110 : Same as P100 + Power Consumption in Eve App.
 - L510E: Same as P100 + Brightness control
-- L530E: Same L510# + Hue and Saturation control, Adaptive Lighting support and Power Consumption in Eve App.
+- L530E: Same as L510E + Hue and Saturation control, Adaptive Lighting support and Power Consumption in Eve App.

 Tested with: